MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2020-01-12-MachineLearning-OceanPredictions.md

 ### Heat maps ###

 Showcasing correlation between Swell Direction & Wave Heights

 ![Crepe](/img/heatmapswelldirwaves.jpg){: .center-block :}

 Showcasing correlation between Wind Direction & Wind Speed

 ![Crepe](/img/winddirwindspeed.png){: .center-block :}

+#### Creating an interactive app with Dash with deployment to Heroku

+To not overwhell you, I will share steps on doing so in a seperate post since I'm focusing in Regression Modeling, But for now you can check the link to my sick [app] (here)

 The code to make a pipeline: